shasank2713/HelpDesk-Ticketing-QA-Project/README.md

 # HelpDesk Support System – API Testing

-This is a real-time freelance QA project that simulates API testing for a HelpDesk support system using the [ReqRes.in](https://reqres.in/) public API.
+This is a real-time QA project that simulates API testing for a HelpDesk support system using the [ReqRes.in](https://reqres.in/) public API.
 The goal of the project is to test core ticketing system features such as login, user listing, create, update, and delete operations.

 ---

 ## 📌 Project Details

-- **Client:** Freelance Simulation (Based on Real-Time Scenarios)
 - **Tools Used:**
   - Postman
   - Excel (Test Case Documentation)
   - Jira (Bug Tracking - Optional)
   - GitHub (Version Control)
+  - Jenkins (CI/CD Automation with Newman)

 ---